daakiv/infant_mortality_app/README.md

 * [rmarkdown](https://rmarkdown.rstudio.com/) - Dependency Management

 ## Versioning

-We use Git and for versioning.
+We use Git and github and for versioning.

 ## Authors